The Buckeye Gathering 2019

-The Ninth Annual Buckeye Gathering was April 29 – May 5th 2018, at Lake Concow Campground, near Chico CA. It is about 3 1/2 hours drive from the San Francisco Bay area, in the Sierra foothills.
+The Tenth Annual Buckeye Gathering (Pathways Week) will be May 8-14, 2019, at Lake Concow Campground, near Chico CA. It is about 3 1/2 hours drive from the San Francisco Bay area, in the Sierra foothills.
 You can expect anything from warm and dry to chilly and wet – the land varies from open meadow to conifer-dominant forest, with lakeshore and creekside.

 Limited Enrollment – Register Early

 A great deal of the magic of the gathering is the intimacy.
 If there are too many folks, we lose something in the hectic mix, and with our limited number of instructors we want to keep the classes small.
 We are working to create a sustainable model for future years that will accommodate the blossoming interest in paleotechnology in Northern California.
 In 2017 in response to the burgeoning excitement to participate in our gatherings we added an extra separate week.
 Here you can check out the Pathways Week.
 Registration for both weeks opened on Sunday March 11, 2018.
 Work trade applications are accepted beginning in January.

 What to Expect